 - There is a very high cost associated with being the best at anything.
 Many people can’t handle this cost and as a result, they quit.
 When people quit, it creates scarcity and scarcity creates value.

-- Difficulty is the reason there is profit in anything.
+- The difficulty is the reason there is a profit in anything.
 Without difficulty, there would be no problem for you to solve and no reason for your existence in the market.
 You should be happy that difficulties exist because these problems are the origin of your opportunities!

 Often Times, It’s Appropriate To Quit

 Seth Godin’s response to this quote is, “Bad advice“: